The Different Types of Leukemia Acute and Chronic Leukemia Disease

 1) Acute Lymphoblastic or ALL

-ALL leukemia is most common in children but it can also affect adults.
+ALL leukemia is most common in children.
+It can also affect adults but only rarely.
 It often happens to children aged 15 years old or younger.

 2) Acute Myelogenous or AML

 AML develops in both children and adults but most often affects adults.
-Most patients are 65 years or older.
+Most patients with acute myelogenous are 65 years or older.

 It starts with abnormalities in the granulocytes.
-These white blood cells stay immature and multiply too fast in the blood and bone marrow.
+These white blood cells stay immature and because of their acute nature, they multiply too fast in the blood and bone marrow.

 As the abnormal WBCs accumulate, they hinder the body's ability to fight infection and control bleeding.